ChienChihYeh/vue-cornerstone-project/README.md

 - Displaying stack images with Cornerstone3D
 - Basic usage of Cornerstone3D tools
 - Abstraction of tools, event handlers, and configurations to hooks
+- Using Cornerstone3D with Typescript and providing necessary type declarations

 ### Resources